sspickle/genlatex/README.md

     pip install -r requirements.txt

+    pip install .

-Once you have that, you can run getLatex using:
+Once you have that, you can 'cd' to the directory with your template and data generator file and run getlatex using:

-    python genLatex.py [ options ] path/to/python/file.py
+    genlatex [ options ] dataGeneratorFile.py

-For example to create 10 versions of tlo-1v2 you'd say:
+For example to create 10 versions of the example you could:

+    cd example

-    python genLatex.py -n 10 tlo-2v1/tlo2v1Data.py
+    genlatex -n 10 tlo-EX-Data.py

-Then check in the tlo-2v1 folder for your .tex files!
+Then check in the example folder for your .tex files!

 To convert to pdf en-masse, with bash:

-    find tlo-2v1/*.tex |  xargs -n 1 pdflatex -output-directory tlo-2v1
+    find *.tex |  xargs -n 1 pdflatex

 To export to a .zip for import into an assessment first copy the pdf files to a staging directory for zipping.

-    cp tlo-2v1/*.pdf export/output/attachment/genlatex/quizzes/contents/
+    cp tlo-2v1/*.pdf ../export/output/attachment/genlatex/quizzes/contents/

 Next cd into export and run the `buildZip.sh` script.

-    cd export
+    cd ../export
     sh buildZip.sh

 There should be an 'export.zip' file in the 'export' directory.